Anti-Terrorism Act (Canada): History

 It was opposed by Parliamentarians Marjory LeBreton and Andrew Telegdi, amongst others.

 Some of the bill's provisions were set to expire on March 1, 2007.
 The Harper government urged that these be renewed, while all three opposition parties were opposed.
 Specifically, the provisions had to do with preventative arrest and investigative hearings.
 On February 28, 2007, the House of Commons voted 159–124 against renewing the provisions, which later led to their expiry, as originally planned in the sunset clause.

 In January 2010, Zakaria Amara, from Mississauga, a suspect in the 2006 Toronto terrorism case, was sentenced to imprisonment for life.
 This sentence was the stiffest given so far under the Act.
 Saad Gaya from Oakville, a fellow suspect in the same case, was sentenced to 12 years in prison.

 In 2012, the Government of Canada introduced in the Senate of Canada Bill S-7, the Combating Terrorism Act, which was to renew the expired provisions for a new five-year term, and introduced new crimes for leaving Canada to join or train with a terror group.
 The bill also increased the maximum prison sentences for some offences related to harbouring suspected terrorists.
 On April 19, just after the Boston Marathon bombing, the government rearranged the Parliamentary agenda to fast-track Bill S-7 to a vote on April 22 or 23, 2013.
 The Act received royal assent on April 25, 2013.

-On the first anniversary of the 7 October Hamas-led attack on Israel in a speech to a Jewish group, opposition leader Pierre Poilievre called upon the federal government to list western Yemen’s Houthi movement as a terrorist organization in Canada, according to section 83.05 of the Act.
+On the first anniversary of the October 7 attacks in a speech to a Jewish group, opposition leader Pierre Poilievre called upon the federal government to list western Yemen’s Houthi movement as a terrorist organization in Canada, according to section 83.05 of the Act.